Philip Neame: Inter-war military career and Olympian

 Neame was honoured for his war service in France with the Legion of Honour (Croix de Chevalier) in January 1919, and the Croix de guerre in July.
 He was also awarded the Belgian Croix de guerre.
 In June 1919 he was noted in The London Gazette as being amongst several names intended for the rank of brevet lieutenant-colonel, with the substantive rank of major. but the actual gazetting to brevet lieutenant-colonel did not appear until June 1922, and his substantive rank was finally promoted from captain to major in January 1925.

 Neame was a member of Great Britain's 1924 Olympic Running Deer team at Paris and is the only Victoria Cross recipient who has won an Olympic gold medal.
 The Running Deer competition was one of the shooting events at the games.
 It involved teams of four (firing single shots), where a moving target simulated the animal.

 After serving as an instructor at the Staff College, Camberley, from March 1919 to April 1923, Neame was appointed brigade major of an Infantry Brigade at Aldershot in January 1924 and then saw service in India with the Bengal Sappers and Miners from 1925 before attending the Imperial Defence College in 1930.
 In June 1932 Neame was promoted full colonel (skipping the substantive lieutenant-colonel rank) and became a General Staff Officer 1 in the Waziristan District in India.
 In 1933 he was badly mauled by a tigress whilst hunting in India.
 He was admitted to a hospital, Lady Minto Nursing Association, in Bareilly where he was nursed to health by Harriet Alberta Drew.
 He married the nurse, taking leave from India towards the end of 1933 whereupon he was on half pay without appointment until May 1934.

-In July 1934 Neame was given temporary brigadier rank to take up an appointment as Brigadier General Staff with Eastern Command in India.
-In 1938 he was promoted to major-general and returned to England as Commandant of the Royal Military Academy, Woolwich, in 1938.
-He was appointed a Companion of the Order of the Bath in January 1939.
+In July 1934 Neame was granted the temporary rank of brigadier in order to take up an appointment as brigadier general staff (BGS) with Eastern Command, India.
+He relinquished this position on 6 February 1938 and on 28 February he was promoted to major general (with seniority backdated to 19 December 1937) and returned to England to serve as commandant of the Royal Military Academy, Woolwich, in 1938.
+He was appointed a Companion of the Order of the Bath (CB) in January 1939.